zoni/docker-image-updater/README.rst

 ::

-    usage: docker-image-updater [-h] [-f FILE] [--debug]
+    usage: docker-image-updater [-h] [-f FILE] [--debug] [file [file ...]]

+    positional arguments:
+      file                  configuration file(s) to use

     optional arguments:
-      -h, --help            show this help message and exit -f FILE, --file FILE  the config file to use --debug               show debug messages
+      -h, --help            show this help message and exit -f FILE, --file FILE  deprecated - this flag will be removed in the future --debug               show debug messages

-Docker image updater requires a configuration file to specify which images to watch and what commands to execute.
-By default it will look for `/etc/docker-image-updater.yml`.
+Docker image updater requires one or more configuration files which specify sets of images to watch and commands to execute.
+By default it will look for `/etc/docker-image-updater.yml` but you may give one or more alternate files on the command-line.

+When specifying more than one configuration file, the settings will be merged together with items from the latter configuration file(s) overwriting items from earlier files.

 Recommended usage is to run docker image updater from cron, using something like `cronic <http://habilis.net/cronic/>`_ to receive mail